 4. Decide What Kind of Professional Writer You Want To Be

 For instance, do you have a knack for composing marketing or advertising material?
 Do you feel that you’re better suited to technical writing?
 Or maybe you like writing essays, product descriptions and articles for magazines and online sites.
-Decide on your focus area, and always remember that there’s likely a few writing stones you have yet to upturn.
+Decide on your focus area, and always remember that there are likely a few writing stones you have yet to upturn.
 In other words, always be on the lookout for new writing opportunities.
 Here are a few more professional writing opportunities you might explore:

 - Medical writer